 Through her day-to-day work, she learned the techniques of virus culture photography.
 She started working at St. Thomas hospital in London in 1964 – the same hospital that Boris Johnson was hospitalized when he was sick with coronavirus recently.
 She also earned a Doctoral degree based on her everyday work.

 During those years, the scientific community was dealing with a big challenge.
 How do you take a photo of a virus, something so small that it couldn’t be seen, even with the best microscopes of the time?

 Almeida’s breakthrough was her understand that she can inject antibodies that would cluster around the virus and enable her to “see” it, isolate it, and take a photo of it.
 This breakthrough enabled her to reach her first significant achievement: taking a photo of the Rubella virus.
 The virus had already been researched, but scientists hadn’t been able to isolate and see it yet – until Almeida came along.

 In 1964, a colleague at the hospital asked for her help.
-He wasn’t able to isolate a virus that caused symptoms similar to the flu, and suspected it was a new kind of virus.
+He couldn’t isolate a virus that caused symptoms similar to the flu and suspected it was a new kind of virus.

 In 1985, she put her microscope in storage and retired.

-After her retirement, she became a yoga teacher and sold antiques, and specialized in renovating Chinese porcelain.
+After her retirement, she became a yoga teacher, sold antiques, and specialized in renovating Chinese porcelain.

-Shortly before her death in 2007, she returned to the lab and joined a group of scientists in St. Thomas, the hospital where she had worked.
-The team focused on capturing photos of the HIV virus, and succeeded in capturing the first photo of the virus, in the best quality seen thus far.
+Shortly before she died in 2007, she returned to the lab and joined a group of scientists in St. Thomas, the hospital where she had worked.
+The team focused on capturing photos of HIV, and succeeded in capturing the first photo of the virus in the best quality seen thus far.